spencer-shadley/spencer-shadley.github.io/README.md

  - icomoon
  - Font Awesome
  - Google Analytics
+ - HTML, CSS, etc.

 ## Features

- - Reactive Design (try resizing your browser)
+ - Reactive Design (try resizing the site)
  - Optimized loading (automatically caches at various times)
  - Live resume (automatically pulls the latest version of my resume)
- - Animations
  - 12 Easter Eggs (see if you can find the Geass)